Personal Data Protection Office

 We will store your personal data until the completion of the task for which the personal data have been collected, and then, in cases in which it is required by the provisions of the Act of 14 July 1983 on national archival resources and archives (Journal of Laws of 2018 item 217 with amendments) for the period resulting from those provisions.

 - the right of access to your data and to obtain a copy of them;

-- the right to obtain the restriction of data processing;
+- the right to obtain the restriction of or to object to data processing;

 - the right to lodge a complaint to the President of the Personal Data Office (to the address of the Personal Data Protection Office – Urząd Ochrony Danych Osobowych, ul.
 Stawki 2, 00 - 193 Warsaw, Poland)

-Regulation (EU) 2016/679 Of The European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (Official Journal of the European Union L 119/1 of 4 May 2016 and L 127/2 of 23 May 2018) – hereinafter the GDPR.
+Regulation (EU) 2016/679 Of The European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (Official Journal of the European Union L 119/1 of 4 May 2016, p.1, and L 127/2 of 23 May 2018, p.2) – hereinafter the GDPR.

 This pertains mainly to the bodies supplying service of process using the means of electronic communication, including ePUAP, in relation to § 8 section 2 of the Decree of the President of the Council of Ministers of 14 September 2011 on the preparation and service of process of electronic documents and making available application forms, specimens, and copies of electronic documents (i.e.: Journal of Laws of the Republic of Poland of 2018, item 180).